-Designated tunic: Orders taken first semester of programme.

-- Formal black skirt, shorts, trousers or culottes: The learner may choose any style; however a reasonable dress standard is required.
-Casual clothing, for example, jeans and sports shorts, is inappropriate and considered to reflect poorly on the learner's professional attitudes. - Shoes: should be comfortable, and with closed-in toes.
-Sandals, high heels, etc., do not comply with occupational health and safety standards. - Hair: Long hair must be tied back or in such a way that it prevents cross infection, i.e., cannot fall forward into the face of a patient, brush a wound or touch bedding.
+- Designated tunic: Orders taken first semester of programme. - Formal black skirt, shorts, trousers or culottes: The learner may choose any style, however a reasonable dress standard is required.
+Casual clothing, for example, jeans and sports shorts, are inappropriate and considered to reflect poorly on the learner's professional attitudes. - Shoes: should be comfortable, and with closed-in toes.
+Sandals, high heels, etc., do not comply with occupational health and safety standards. - Name badges will be provided by Ara and must be worn, in a clearly and easily visible manner, at all times in the clinical placement. - Hair: Long hair must be tied back or in such a way that it prevents cross infection, i.e., cannot fall forward into the face of a patient, brush a wound or touch bedding.
 Hairstyle and colour must contribute to a professional appearance. - Jewellery: No jewellery may be worn apart from: - one plain ring (e.g., wedding ring).
-Ornate rings should not be worn because of the danger of micro-organisms which could be present in this type of ring - earrings - one to two small studs per ear - watch - if worn, must be removed when giving direct care to the patient - Body piercings and tattoos: Facial piercing limited to two studs per ear.
+Ornate rings should not be worn because of the danger of micro-organisms which could be present in this type of ring. - earrings - one to two small studs per ear. - watch - if worn, must be removed when giving direct care to the patient.

+- Body piercings and tattoos: Facial piercing limited to two studs per ear.
 No other facial piercing is permitted.
 Piercings on other parts of body must not be visible.
 Tattoos that are visible should be discussed with the clinical co-ordinator. - Nails: Should be kept short to minimise cross-infection and avoid skin damage to client.
 Nail polish, if used, must be clear.
-Acrylic or false nails are not acceptable.

-Mobile phones: Cell phones cannot be used in the diagnostic work areas.
+Acrylic or false nails are not acceptable. - Mobile phones: Cell phones cannot be used in the diagnostic work areas.
 The learner may access their phones when on breaks.